 It is also important to highlight that health questions today are less likely to ask a specific question about 'detention for treatment' or 'detention for assessment' under the MHO.
-Rather, health related questions tend to be phrased more generally around whether the person has suffered from mental ill health in some form or another.
-This may or may not lead on to questions about detention, treatment and so forth.
+As such, the disregard provision is somewhat limited and restrictive.
+Rather, health related questions today tend to be phrased more broadly around whether the person has suffered from mental ill health in some form or another.
+This may or may not lead on to questions about detention, treatment etc. It is evident that the disregard provision for assessment, but not treatment, does not really marry up with the way mental health information may be disclosed.